erikolofsson/Xcode-4-Fixins/README.md

 __===== UNMAINTAINED FIXINS =====__

 These fixins ane not maintained, but might still work.

+__MiniXcode__:
+This is a plugin that makes it easier to run Xcode without the main toolbar.
+It adds keyboard shortcuts for selecting the active scheme and device (`Ctrl`+`7` / `Ctrl` + `8`), and a compact popup menu in the window title bar that shows the currently selected run configuration.

+While building a target, a circular spinner, the current progress (%) and all eventual errors, warnings and analyzer results are shown.

+You can disable the popup from the _View_ menu if you find it distracting, the keyboard shortcuts will also work without it.
+The popup is automatically hidden when the main toolbar is visible.

 __FindFix__: By default, when Xcode's inline find bar opens, it doesn't display any options to customize searching.
 This fixin makes